Skip to main content

 <div id="flex-form"></div>

-B. Import the Hosted Fields Library:
+B. Import the Hosted Fields Library (sandbox):

 <script src="https://flex-form.sandbox.splitit.com/flex-form.js"></script>

-C. Spawn a Hosted Fields instance
+C. Spawn a Hosted Fields Instance

 Spawn a Hosted Fields instance by calling a function on your browser's window object: